 Southwestern Adventist University offers a Bachelor of Science degree (131-138 semester hours) in Medical Laboratory Science.
-This degree is offered in affiliation with Tarleton State University in Fort Worth, Texas, or Andrews University in Berrien Springs, Michigan.
+This degree is offered in affiliation with Andrews University in Berrien Springs, Michigan.
 The first three years are completed at the Southwestern Adventist University campus.
 The fourth-year (12-14 months) of the program consists of clinical training to be completed at one of the affiliated hospital-based programs.
 Tarleton State University starts classes in July and January and may require additional prerequisite classes such as physics and biochemistry.
 Andrews University classes start in June.
 The program is accredited by the Council on Allied Health Education and Accreditation in conjunction with the National Accrediting Agency for Medical Laboratory Science.